 This section of the website describes key information activities related to SSFL Area IV and presents the information that has evolved from those activities:

 Sometimes the issues and tasks at Area IV are so complex that DOE makes an extra effort to inform community members … and members of the public commit additional energy to learn about these activities.
-Two examples are the SRE Workshop and the Groundwater U. Information on additional Public Meetings can be found here.
+Information on additional Public Meetings can be found here.

 DOE began publishing the newsletter CleanUpdate in December 2008.
 The quarterly newsletters provide high-level descriptions of DOE activities at SSFL and topics of community interest.
 Past issues have addressed co-located sampling, Groundwater U, the Administrative Order on Consent, biological studies, soil background studies, a cultural resource survey, former worker interviews, and the DOE-USEPA Interagency Agreement.